jacebenson/jace.pro/content/post/2019-07-23-sn-licensing-update/index.md

 | Professional | 200           | 50            | X             | X                     | X             | X                  |
 | Enterprise   | 4000          | 100           | X             | X                     | X             | X                  |

--   Platform User's are not differented like ITSM's fulfillers, approvers, requesters.
+-   Platform User's are not differentiated like ITSM's fulfillers, approvers, requesters.
 -   Platform User's consume a entitlement if you have access to a custom table.
 By Access, we mean, "Create Read Update rights".
-    -   The following User Actions on a custom table request a subscrition
+    -   The following User Actions on a custom table request a subscription
     -   Read/View: Look at the custom table or a record in a custom table directly
     -   Create/Insert: Create a new record in the custom table, directly